Load Cells: What are they and why are they Important?

 Instead, they utilise mechanical components such as springs which experience compression as the weight of the object placed on the scales increases.

-As a result, the platform at the top of the scale decreases in height and this directly correlates to the movement if the scale’s pointer which indicates the weight of the item to the user.
+As a result, the platform at the top of the scale decreases in height and this directly correlates to the movement of the scale’s pointer, which indicates the weight of the item to the user.

 These types of scales are useful for situations where extreme accuracy is not necessarily required such as baking and general cooking activities, however, they can be limiting for more serious commercial applications.

 It should be noted that more sophisticated scales are becoming used in the home environment, with digital bathroom scales just one example.